We earn commissions if you shop through the links below. Read more

 How to start a home health agency business

 If you’re a doctor or nurse, or an entrepreneur willing to partner with one, you could start a home health agency to provide supportive care to elderly patients in their homes while generating a steady income.
-The market is huge as there are more than 50 million adults 65 years and older in the US.
-Nearly eight in 10 have two or more chronic medical conditions and may need home care, which includes not only medical care but also assistance in carrying out daily tasks such as bathing and eating.
+The number of Americans ages 65 and older is projected to increase from 58 million in 2022 to 82 million by 2050.
+More than 85% of population aged 65+ have at least one chronic condition, and may need home care, which includes not only medical care but also assistance in carrying out daily tasks such as bathing and eating.

 Licensing requirements for a home health agency vary from state to state so it’s important to check the latest before you launch your business.
 It’s also important to define your services from the start, whether you’re providing medical care, non-medical care, or both.
 This type of business may be run from your home, but you might have to set up an office and hire more nurses and caregivers once you get more clients.
 With a strong marketing plan, your business will surely thrive.